Frequently Asked Questions

 How old does my child need to be to start in Kindergarten? #Top

-Your child will need to turn five by the 31st of May in the year they start. (e.g. for 2012 Kindergarten they must be born on or before 31st May 2007).
-We encourage you to contact the Registrar if you need to discuss this.
+Generally, your child will need to turn five by the 31st of May in the year they start school (e.g. for 2016 Kindergarten they must be born on or before 31st May 2011).
+However, we can accomodate for early enrolment if there are indications that your child is ready.
+We encourage you to contact the Registrar in regards to this.

 How early do I need to send in an enrolment application for my child? #Top

 As soon as you know you are interested.
 We offer places on a receipt of application date, so early application is advisable.